turtle96/upAndDownVote/README.md

 - Maintains a list of all topics (sorted by alphabetical order).
 - User can submit topics.
 A “topic” is simply a string that does not exceed 255 characters.
 - User can upvote or downvote a topic.
 User may upvote or downvote the same topic multiple times.
+- User can change username multiple times (no user authentication).

 ## Guide
 - Enter username.
 No login required.